notem/tor-browser-crawler/README.md

 ===============
 ![DISCLAIMER](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d7/Dialog-warning-orange.svg/40px-Dialog-warning-orange.svg.png "experimental")  **experimental - PLEASE BE CAREFUL.
 Intended for reasearch purposes.**

-This is a fork of the [tor-browser-crawler](https://github.com/webfp/tor-browser-crawler).
+This is a fork of the [tor-browser-crawler](https://github.com/webfp/tor-browser-crawler), updated to run correctly with updated libraries and TBB version.
-The project has been revised such that instead of capturing webpage loads, this crawler captures video loads.

 ## Usage